- Trek along the surface of a massive advancing glacier

-|Day 1||Arrival in Buenos Aires - Explore the City||Buenos Aires|
+|Day 1||Arrive in Buenos Aires (Argentina), Explore the City||Buenos Aires|

-|Day 2||Fly from Buenos Aires to El Calafate||El Calafate|
+|Day 2||Fly to El Calafate, Visit the Glaciarium||El Calafate|

-|Day 7||El Chaltén to El Calafate||El Calafate|
+|Day 7||Morning Hike in El Chaltén, Return to El Calafate||El Calafate|

-|Day 8||El Calafate to Torres del Paine||Torres del Paine|
+|Day 8||Transfer to Torres del Paine National Park (Chile)||Torres del Paine|

 |Day 9||Hike to the Base of the Paine Massif||Torres del Paine|